a-sit-plus/valera/DEVELOPMENT.md

 # Compose Multiplatform Wallet App

+## Local deployments

+To sign the Android App with the correct signer certificate (used for Key Attestation checks on the backend), add the property `android.cert.password` with the correct password to your `local.properties`.
+For CI deployments, see below.

 ## Deployments

 We use [fastlane](https://fastlane.tools/) to build the iOS App.
 The CI pipeline and secrets on this GitHub repository are already set up correctly.
 No need to do it again!